A DANCE WITH 100+ TEEN AND PRE-TEEN GIRLS

 April 25, 2012 on the Terrace of the Long Center for the Performing Arts

-Inspired by the Riot Grrrl and women’s punk movement, Invasion of the New Grrrl Order featured 100+ teen and pre-teen girls in an outdoor performance on the grounds and terrace of the Long Center to kick off the 2012 Fusebox Festival.
+Inspired by the Riot Grrrl and women’s punk movement, Invasion of the New Grrrl Order featured 100+ teen and pre-teen girls in an outdoor performance on the grounds and terrace of the Long Center.
+Directed by Allison Orr with Assistant Choreographer Leigh Robbie Gaymon-Jones, the dance kicked off the 2012 Fusebox Festival.
 Accompanied by the celebrated punk band The Coathangers and Austin-based DJ Mahealani, the performance – music directed by Emily Marks – featured original poetry and performances by the participating girls.
 The dance concluded with a grand finale to Bikini Kill’s Rebel Girl, after which the girls reveled in smashing 100 homemade paper mache guitars.

 Jonelle Seitz of The Austin Chronicle writes: “To kick off Fusebox 2012, choreographer Allison Orr (of Trash Project renown) recruited a slew of girls to rock out with The Coathangers on the Long Center lawn for a performance called Invasion of the New Grrrl Order.
 The result was cute, messy, and interesting with regard to context: Doting parents wielding iPhones to capture their daughters’ 15 minutes (see Fame, below) likely had a different experience than those who came for the grunge-punk and performance art.
 If you straddled both perspectives, the girls were sweet and alien, powerful and bratty.
 I was struck by how American these grrrls were.”